 The MRC donates their time every year.
 Shifts run from 11 a.m. to 10 p.m. daily with volunteers giving medical attention to fairgoers with minor injuries.
 This year, the mechanical bull was problematic, bringing in six different individuals with cuts or scrapes.

 Thanks again for your hard work and dedication, Mesa County MRC!
-We appreciate our volunteers and the Mesa County Health Department MRC Coordinator Nanci Quintana!
+We appreciate our volunteers and the Mesa County Public Health MRC Coordinator Nanci Quintana!